iCookbook/Networking/README.md

 # Networking

-Layer responsible for all network of the application.
+Layer responsible for all networking of the application.